 Studying oceanic cetacean societies: their diversity, complexity, and conservation.

-Studies of cetacean behavior provide information on social organization, social signals, mating systems and anthropogenic impacts.
-The goal of these studies is to provide a social framework within which to investigate questions about stock identity, population trends and fishery interactions.
+Studies of cetacean behavior provide information on social organization, social signals, mating systems, and anthropogenic impacts.
+The goal of these studies is to provide a social framework within which to investigate questions about stock identity, population trends, and fishery interactions.
 The cetacean behavior studies reflect the interests and expertise of many researchers in the Marine Mammal and Turtle Division.
 We use a variety of tools and work in collaboration on a number of different questions related to cetacean societies and social living in the open ocean.

 Cetacean Social Structure

-Within the Marine Mammal Genetic Group, researchers are working on a number of projects that use molecular techniques to document the social organization, social structure and sex-biased dispersal patterns of wild cetaceans.
+Within the Marine Mammal Genetic Group, researchers work on a number of projects that use molecular techniques to document the social organization, social structure and sex-biased dispersal patterns of wild cetaceans.
 There are studies on several species, including sperm whales, Dall's porpoises, eastern tropical Pacific dolphins, belugas, killer whales, pilot whales, and gray whales.

 Behavioral Ecology of Killer Whales

 We collaborate with other researchers within the Marine Mammal and Turtle Division on investigations of killer whale behavior, ecology, and evolution and how the risk of predation by mammal eating killer whales influences the behavior and ecology of other cetacean species.
 In the eastern tropical Pacific, we investigate the genetic structure of killer whale groups.